department-of-veterans-affairs/vagov-content/pages/va-payment-history.md

 <a href="/find-locations/?facilityType=benefits">Contact your nearest VA regional benefit office or eligibility office</a>

 <h4>For disability compensation and pension benefits</h4> <br>
 You can also sign in to VA.gov and change your address and other contact information in your VA.gov profile.
-This will automatically update your information across disability compensation, pension benefits, claims and appeals, and VA health care. <br>
+This will automatically update your information across disability compensation, pension benefits, claims and appeals, Vocational Rehabilitation & Employment (VR&E), and VA health care. <br>
 [Find out how to change your address on file with VA](/change-address/)

 </div>